BLCM/bl3mods/Aaron0000/Balands/README.md

 Toboggan - Amp damage lowered to 70%.

 Unleash the Dragon - Damage-over-time reduced to 10% from 80%.

- ┗----Rationale: For normal melee, this generally wouldn't be an issue.
-The existence of things like the Fish Slap and Status Effect Crit Nova Anointment however merits a considerable nerf in the DoTs of this artifact.

 Victory Rush - No change.